uncomputable/frequency-dict/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a>

-A relatively unknown corpus which was created by crawling the web.
+A corpus which was created by crawling the web.

 ## Supported dictionaries

 The licence of the following corpora doesn't allow me to upload a derived dictionary.

-My solution is to publish the [raw data in a separate repo](https://github.com/uncomputable/frequency-data). _(This data is already public on the university website.)_
+My solution is to publish the [raw data in a separate repo](https://github.com/uncomputable/frequency-data).

 Use my script to generate a frequency dictionary on your local machine.